pathfindertools/medusa/content/pages/index.md

     headline: Technology
     subhead: ''
     body: >
-      The technology Medusa is using is based on threshold cryptography which a fantastic technique to decentralize any cryptographic operations.
-The secret key is shared between multiple participants and no one knows it.
+      Medusa leverages threshold cryptography to decentralize cryptographic operations.
+      The secret key is split into parts and shared between multiple participants in the Medusa network.
-      This allows to encrypt a message towards Medusa without no one being able to reveal it.
-Medusa then re-encrypts this message to a specific recipient dictacted by onchain events.
-Everything is backed by cryptographic proofs to ensure integrity and privacy of the content.
+      This allows a user to encrypt a message towards Medusa with the assurance that only recipients with the correct permissions can reveal it.
+      Medusa achieves this by re-encrypting the private information to a specific recipient dictated by onchain requests that abide by the application's access control policy.
+      Everything is backed by cryptographic proofs to ensure the integrity and privacy of the content.
     buttons:
       - label: Full Documentation Project
         link: /